warbacon/powershell-profile/README.md

 - `starship` is used as prompt when it's installed.
 Refer to its [installation guide](https://starship.rs/guide/#%F0%9F%9A%80-installation).

-- `carapace` provides completions of for a large number of commands if it's installed.
-You can use `winget install -e --id rsteube.Carapace` to install it.

 ## 🪛 Installation

 Just clone this repository as your PowerShell 7 profile like this if you are in